-In Canvas, the Proctorio delivered exam utilizes a standard webcam and microphone and is delivered through a Chrome web browser extension.
-The system automatically flags video to be reviewed for any possible honor code and exam policy violations that may have occurred during an exam.
+Currently proctored examinations utilize a standard webcam and microphone and are delivered through a Chrome web browser extension.
+The system automatically flags audio and video to be reviewed for any possible Honor Code and Exam Policy violations that may have occurred during an examination.